Solar PV

 Inverter

-Our inverters have a 5 year warranty and are EN50438 certified with the Irish Variants (ESB Networks looks for this certification, when filling out the necessary NC6 Form).
+Our inverters have a 5 year warranty (extendable) and are EN50438 certified with the Irish Variants (ESB Networks looks for this certification, when filling out the necessary NC6 form).
 This is very important in terms of ESB Networks allowing you to connect your new PV system into the national grid.

 When working with Comfort Solutions Retrofit, you'll never have to worry about any of these things as we will ensure that everything works smoothly and as it should and we hope that you'll consider us when considering a PV system.